bwestergard/galileo-theme/_posts/2015-11-15-the-galileo-theme.markdown

 categories: jekyll theme
 ---

 Landing somewhere between a scholarly publication and an adventurers notebook, the Galileo theme presents your words & photographs in a handsome, agreeable manner.
 It is well behaved on both mobile & desktop and radically minimal in its footprint.
 Charged and ready for deployment to Github Pages.
-I bet you'd like more information about this sentence [^foo].
+I bet you'd like more information about this sentence [^a].

 Suitable for shortform, longform, and probably even waveform.
 It is purpose-built to accomodate photographic content wonderfully and lends itself well to journaling your sojourn.